 What’s Not

-The deprecation transition is messy.
-The open-source server (41 stars, 14 well-documented tools) is deprecated, but the hosted server’s tool inventory isn’t publicly documented at the same granularity.
+The deprecation transition is still messy.
+The open-source server (41 stars, 14 well-documented tools) is deprecated, but the hosted server’s tool inventory still isn’t publicly documented at the same granularity.
 The self-hosted README lists every tool with parameters and descriptions.
-The hosted server’s documentation says “query traces, metrics, and logs” and “monitor Triggers and SLOs” without listing exact tool names.
-Developers evaluating Honeycomb MCP can’t easily compare its capabilities against Datadog’s 50+ tools or Grafana’s 40+ tools.
+The hosted server’s documentation describes capabilities in broad terms (“query traces, metrics, and logs”) without listing exact tool names and parameters.
+The GA announcement mentions query, trace view, column search, BubbleUp, heatmaps, histograms, board creation, and Service Map, but there’s no comprehensive tool reference.
+Developers evaluating Honeycomb MCP still can’t easily compare its capabilities against Datadog’s 50+ tools or Grafana’s 40+ tools.

-15 open issues on a deprecated repo.
-The self-hosted server has 15 unresolved issues including “Hallucinated columns” (#24), “Support more advanced querying” (#19), “Support creating SLOs” (#16), and “Hosting and exposing the server via SSE” (#17).
-It’s unclear which of these are addressed in the hosted server and which are simply abandoned.
-The hallucinated columns issue is particularly concerning — the agent fabricates column names that don’t exist in the dataset.
+16 open issues on a deprecated repo — still abandoned.
+The self-hosted server now has 16 unresolved issues including a new #68 (“Server silently exits when path contains spaces,” April 2026), plus the existing “Hallucinated columns” (#24), “Support more advanced querying” (#19), “Support creating SLOs” (#16), and “Hosting and exposing the server via SSE” (#17).
+Fifteen months after the last commit (January 2025), these issues remain open with no indication of which are addressed in the hosted server.
+The hallucinated columns issue is particularly concerning — agents fabricate column names that don’t exist in the dataset.
+Agent Skills can now create SLOs, suggesting some self-hosted gaps are addressed in the hosted platform, but the mapping isn’t documented.

 Rate limits are tight.
 Most tools are limited to 50 calls per minute per user; get_service_map is capped at 10 calls per minute.
 For complex debugging sessions where an agent issues multiple queries iteratively (run query, analyze results, refine, re-query), 50 calls/minute can be a real constraint.
 Datadog and Grafana don’t publish per-tool rate limits for their MCP servers.